Roy Lichtenstein: Breakthrough and Pop Art

+Comic book imagery

 Most of Lichtenstein's best-known works are relatively close, but not exact, copies of comic book panels, a subject he largely abandoned in 1965, though he would occasionally incorporate comics into his work in different ways in later decades.
 These panels were originally drawn by such comics artists as Jack Kirby and DC Comics artists Russ Heath, Tony Abruzzo, Irv Novick, and Jerry Grandenetti, who rarely received any credit.
 Jack Cowart, executive director of the Lichtenstein Foundation, contests the notion that Lichtenstein was a copyist, saying: "Roy's work was a wonderment of the graphic formulae and the codification of sentiment that had been worked out by others.
 The panels were changed in scale, color, treatment, and in their implications.
 There is no exact copy."
 However, some have been critical of Lichtenstein's use of comic-book imagery and art pieces, especially insofar as that use has been seen as endorsement of a patronizing view of comics by the art mainstream; cartoonist Art Spiegelman commented that "Lichtenstein did no more or less for comics than Andy Warhol did for soup."

 Lichtenstein's works based on enlarged panels from comic books engendered a widespread debate about their merits as art.
 Lichtenstein himself admitted, "I am nominally copying, but I am really restating the copied thing in other terms.
 In doing that, the original acquires a totally different texture.
 It isn't thick or thin brushstrokes, it's dots and flat colours and unyielding lines."
 Eddie Campbell blogged that "Lichtenstein took a tiny picture, smaller than the palm of the hand, printed in four color inks on newsprint and blew it up to the conventional size at which 'art' is made and exhibited and finished it in paint on canvas."
 With regard to Lichtenstein, Bill Griffith once said, "There's high art and there's low art.
 And then there's high art that can take low art, bring it into a high art context, appropriate it and elevate it into something else."